CVE-2026-40308: CWE-639: Authorization Bypass Through User-Controlled Key in joedolson my-calendar

 Description

 A vulnerability in the My Calendar WordPress plugin (versions 3.
-7. 6 and below) allows unauthenticated attackers to exploit an AJAX endpoint that improperly parses user-supplied input.
+7. 6 and below) allows unauthenticated attackers to exploit an AJAX endpoint that improperly parses user-supplied parameters.
 On WordPress Multisite installations, this enables unauthorized access to calendar events from any sub-site by switching to arbitrary site IDs.
 On single-site installations, the flaw causes a PHP fatal error leading to denial of service.
 The issue is fixed in version 3.
 7. 7.

 AI-Powered Analysis